danyeaw/100-days-of-code/r1-log.md

 **Thoughts**: My goal is to get Django working again as a Toga backend.
 Before doing that I need to give Batavia some Javascript attention.

+### Day 7: Jan 19 Saturday

+**Today's Progress**:

+- Updated the Batavia dependencies to fix security vulnerabilites
+- Fixed file not found errors in the Batavia test server
+- Started testing Batavia against multiple versions of Python3 and Node

+**Thoughts**: After running some tests, it appears that Batavia works great with Python 3.5.6, Node 6.16.0 and 10.15.0, and django 1.11.18.
+This is good because we can have users start to use a modern version of Node.
+It also breaks with Python 3.7.2 and django 2.1.
+This will be my next step to figure out why django doesn't work, and then fix the Batavia bytecode translation problems with the latest Python.